Y.E.S. – Youth Education Stewards

 What is expected of a Youth Education Steward?

-• Sign up for a weekly volunteer shift in the Children’s Garden.
+- Sign up for a weekly volunteer shift in the Children’s Garden or on the Discovery Cart (see schedule below).

-Participants will be scheduled for available weekly volunteer shifts, as follows (Sunday-Saturday):
+Participants will be able to choose from weekly volunteer shifts depending on availability, as follows (Sunday-Saturday):

 How do I sign-up?